jjjjjjjjjjjjjjjjjjjj/silverstripe-php-web-storm-live-templates/README.md

 # SilverStripe live templates
-Some useful live templates for IntelliJ PHP/WebStorm following PSR-2, using PHPDoc, and utilizing PHP 5.4 array shorthand syntax.
+My collection of live templates for IntelliJ PHP/WebStorm following PSR-2, using PHPDoc, and utilizing PHP 5.4 array shorthand syntax.
+These templates do not attempt cover every static nor function, but are a collection of snippets that I frequently use in my daily work.
+Feel free to [open issues](https://github.com/janneklouman/silverstripe-phpstorm-live-templates/issues) to suggest additional templates.

 # Installation
 Download and place the template files inside your IDE's templates folder.
 Where the folder is located depends on the version and type of IDE you are using.